 Throughout 2021, the news has been full of reports of refinery explosions around the world.
-From the United States to Indonesia, Kuwait to Iran, and even Canada, refineries have experienced explosions that have injured workers, caused serious structural fires, placed nearby residents at risk of exposure to chemicals, and forced cities to evacuate at a moment’s notice.
+Across the globe, refineries have experienced explosions that have injured workers, caused serious structural fires, placed nearby residents at risk of exposure to chemicals, and forced cities to evacuate at a moment’s notice.
 The refineries and chemical plants along the Gulf Coast lead our country in oil production and chemical manufacturing.
 In 2020, Texas accounted for 43 percent of all U.S. crude oil production.

 A hazardous combination of volatile chemicals and complicated job responsibilities can lead to deadly consequences.
 Industrial workers have every right to be safe in their working environment, no matter what hazards or dangers exist, so why do so many refineries and industrial plants experience explosions and other serious workplace accidents that seriously injure or kill workers?

 The following are the most common causes of refinery and plant explosions:

 With the use of so many flammable materials, refineries are notorious for catching fire and sending smoke thousands of feet into the air.
 These fires can start chain reactions across the refinery that cause explosions.
 There are many areas of a refinery or plant that are under great amounts of pressure.
 If those pockets of gas or oil catch fire while under great pressure, they could easily explode, sending shrapnel, flames, and smoke across the entire worksite.

 Violations of OSHA Safety Regulations